thorgate/tg-resources/packages/saga-router/README.md

 2. `resourceKlass` *(Object)*: Resource backend class used for providing [resource API](https://github.com/thorgate/tg-resources/tree/master/README.md#resource-api) for this endpoint.
 3. `config` *(Object)*: Object containing config for this resource. see [Configuration](#configuration)

-All methods returns Sagas that returns api response.
+All methods return `call` effect which yields api response or throw error if anything went wrong with api call.

 For additional information, see [resource api](https://github.com/thorgate/tg-resources/tree/master/README.md#resource-api).